Start your little one’s journey into solid foods the right way with our 6 months Baby Food Chart! Includes healthy and

 Day 3 – Increase to 3 tablespoons of Apple Puree twice a day.

-Day 5 – Increase to 2 tablespoon of carrot juice or carrot puree twice a day.
+Day 5 – Increase to 2 tablespoon of carrot puree twice a day.

-Day 6 – Increase to 3 tablespoon of carrot juice or carrot puree twice a day.
+Day 6 – Increase to 3 tablespoon of carrot puree twice a day.

-Day 7 – Go with apple puree in the morning and carrot juice or carrot puree in the evening.
+Day 7 – Go with apple puree in the morning and carrot puree in the evening.

 Now that your baby has gotten used to a texture other than that of milk, you can continue with two solid meals a day.
-The recommended feeding schedule for 6 month old babies is 11:00 AM and 3:00 PM, but you can adjust it to your baby’s liking.
+The recommended feeding schedule for 6 month old babies is somewhere during mid morning and early afternoon ,around 3:00 PM, but you can adjust it to your baby’s liking.
 You can find the recipes mentioned in the chart by clicking on the links below.